kirti9510/IDS-CSS-FS/README.md

 ![alt tag](https://github.com/shakti365/IDS-CSS-FS/blob/master/resources/figures/fig3.png)

+### Usage

+- Clone this repository
+- Install the dependencies: `pip install -r requirements.txt` (use virtual environment)
+- Run the `CSS-FS.ipynb` Jupyter notebook end-to-end for CSS Feature Selection
+- Copy paste the selected features to input defined in `classifiers.ipynb` Jupyter notebook to evaluate using different classifiers

 ### Dataset

 The experiments are performed on NSL-KDD and 10% KDD Cup'99 Dataset.
 These dataset were pre-processed and normalized before use.
 It can be obtained from the following source.